muhammed122/navi_task/README.md

 # navi_task

 <h2>Description</h2>
-<h5> A project has two static locations current and destination ,
-  it also has dynamic part which can get the current user location if user allowed and in this case the origin will be the current location of user , then can choose what type of vehicle he want and confirm the trib
+<h5> Navi project: The application gives the user a variety of uses in 2 modes.
+First: The user can enter a static point to start and a static destination.
+Second: The user allows the application to get his/her current location from Google Maps.
+The application also has a variety of cars type and the user can select the type that he/she wants then confirm the trip.
 </h5>